itsanmolgupta/Mario-RL-Agent/README.md

-# 🕹️ Super Mario AI Agent with Deep Reinforcement Learning
+# 🕹️ Modeling an Intelligent Agent to Play Super Mario Bros Game with Reinforcement Learning
 An intelligent agent trained using **Proximal Policy Optimization (PPO)** to play the classic **Super Mario Bros.** game in a simulated environment.
 The project utilizes **OpenAI Gym**, **PyTorch**, and `stable-baselines3` to implement and train the agent using visual input (game frames) and custom rewards.

 ---